Pixar: Sequels and prequels

-As of September 2022, six Pixar films have received or will receive sequels or prequels.
-These films are Toy Story, Cars, Monsters, Inc., Finding Nemo, The Incredibles, and Inside Out.
+As of March 2025, seven Pixar films have received or will receive sequels or prequels.
+These films are Toy Story, Cars, Monsters, Inc., Finding Nemo, The Incredibles, Inside Out, and Coco.

 Toy Story 2 was originally commissioned by Disney as a 60-minute direct-to-video film.
 Expressing doubts about the strength of the material, John Lasseter convinced the Pixar team to start from scratch and make the sequel their third full-length feature film.

 Following the release of Toy Story 2 in 1999, Pixar and Disney had a gentlemen's agreement that Disney would not make any sequels without Pixar's involvement though retaining a right to do so.
 After the two companies were unable to agree on a new deal, Disney announced in 2004 they would plan to move forward on sequels with or without Pixar and put Toy Story 3 into pre-production at Disney's then-new CGI division Circle Seven Animation.
 However, when Lasseter was placed in charge of all Disney and Pixar animation following Disney's acquisition of Pixar in 2006, he put all sequels on hold and Toy Story 3 was canceled.
 In May 2006, it was announced that Toy Story 3 was back in pre-production with a new plot and under Pixar's control.
 The film was released on June 18, 2010, as Pixar's eleventh feature film.

-Shortly after announcing the resurrection of Toy Story 3, Lasseter fueled speculation on further sequels by saying, "If we have a great story, we'll do a sequel."
+Shortly after announcing the resurrection of Toy Story 3, Lasseter stated, "If we have a great story, we'll do a sequel."
 Cars 2, Pixar's first non-Toy Story sequel, was officially announced in April 2008 and released on June 24, 2011, as their twelfth.
 Monsters University, a prequel to Monsters, Inc. (2001), was announced in April 2010 and initially set for release in November 2012; the release date was pushed to June 21, 2013, due to Pixar's past success with summer releases, according to a Disney executive.

 In June 2011, Tom Hanks, who voiced Woody in the Toy Story series, implied that Toy Story 4 was "in the works", although it had not yet been confirmed by the studio.
-In April 2013, Finding Dory, a sequel to Finding Nemo, was announced for a June 17, 2016 release.
+In April 2013, Finding Dory, a sequel to Finding Nemo, was announced for a June 17, 2016, release.
 In March 2014, Incredibles 2 and Cars 3 were announced as films in development.
 In November 2014, Toy Story 4 was confirmed to be in development with Lasseter serving as director.
 However, in July 2017, Lasseter announced that he had stepped down, leaving Josh Cooley as sole director.
 Released in June 2019, Toy Story 4 ranks among the 40 top-grossing films in American cinema.